Photo by Varuth Hirunyatheb

 14. c.
 15. c.
 16. a.
 17. a.
 18. c.
 19. c.

 20. expats.
 21. freelancers.
 22. skyscrapers.
 23. brainchild.
 24. network.

 SCORE 21-24: Excellent!
 17-20: Good.
 13-16: Fair.
 12 or fewer: You'll do better next time!

 Learn from listening

-Click "play" to listen to TEST YOURSELF: Surviving K-pop training and "Download" to keep this file for educational purpose.
+Click "play" to listen to TEST YOURSELF: No office, no problem! and "Download" to keep this file for educational purpose.